kewintitus/LinkedIn-clone/README.md

 Optional fields - Job Title, Photo URL;\

 ### Create New Post
-After login click on create new post to create a post
+After login click on start a post to create a post

 ### Logout
 To Logout click on Me avatar image in top right corner